-The Dallas Christian College International scholarship is available to all students that are ineligible for Title IV financial aid based on citizenship or residency.
-Students that reside off-campus will be awarded a 25 percent tuition scholarship.
-Eligible on-campus students will be awarded a 50 percent tuition scholarship.
+The Dallas Christian College International scholarship is available to all full-time traditional students that are ineligible for Title IV financial aid based on citizenship or residency.
+Eligible on-campus students will be awarded an \$8,000 annual scholarship (\$5,000 for those living off-campus).
 Total institutional scholarships awarded to international students cannot exceed the designated tuition scholarship award amount.